 Telfair Museum of ArtSavannah

-The Telfair Museum of Art traces its history from 1886 when the Telfair family home opened to the public as an art museum and school.
-It now boasts three diverse sites -- the original building, the Telfair Academy of Arts and Sciences, a National Historic Landmark building; the Owens-Thomas House, also a National Historic Landmark; and the Jepson Center for the Arts, a contemporary building which houses 20th- and 21st-century art.
+The Telfair Museum of Art traces its history from 1886, when the Telfair family home opened to the public as an art museum and school.
+It now boasts three diverse sites -- the original building, the Telfair Academy of Arts and Sciences, a National Historic Landmark building; the Owens-Thomas House & Slave Quarters, also a National Historic Landmark; and the Jepson Center for the Arts, a contemporary building which houses 20th- and 21st-century art.

 Wormsloe Historic SiteSavannah

 A breathtaking avenue lined with live oaks leads to the tabby ruins of Wormsloe, the colonial estate constructed by Noble Jones, one of Georgia's first settlers.
 Jones was an English physician and carpenter who carved out an even wider career in the colonial wilderness.
 He came to Savannah with James Oglethorpe in 1733 and commanded a company of Marines charged with Georgia's coastal defense.
-Jones served as constable, Indian agent, surveyor (laying out New Ebenezer and Augusta) and member of the Royal Council.
-He was also one of few original settlers to survive hunger, plague, Indians, Spaniards and a new environment.
+Jones served as constable, Indian agent, surveyor (laying out New Ebenezer and Augusta), and member of the Royal Council.
+He was also one of few original settlers to survive hunger, plague, Indians, Spaniards, and a new environment.
+Today, visitors can interact with historical interpreters during programs and events, and view a museum with artifacts unearthed at Wormsloe.
+The interpretive nature trail leads past the tabby ruins along the marsh to the Colonial Life Area where, during programs and special events, demonstrators in period dress exhibit the tools and skills of colonial Georgia.
+The site hosts several events throughout the year, including the “Colonial Faire and Muster” in February, which highlights aspects of 18th-century life, such as music, dancing, crafts and military drills and the “Tools and Skills that Built a Colony”.
+Group rates & tours are available for 15 people or more with advance notice.

 Ships of the Sea Maritime MuseumSavannah

-Ships of the Sea Maritime Museum, founded in 1966, exhibits ship models, paintings and maritime antiques, principally from the great era of Atlantic trade and travel between England and America during the 18th and 19th centuries.
+Ships of the Sea Maritime Museum, housed in the elegant home built for William Scarbrough, exhibits ship models, paintings, and maritime antiques, principally from the great era of Atlantic trade and travel between England and America during the 18th and 19th centuries.
+Scarbrough was one of the principal owners of the Steamship Savannah.

 Fort Pulaski National MonumentSavannah